yellow-raven/yellow-raven/README.md

 ### Hi there 👋

-I am François, and I serve as Co-Founder at [Mutoal](https://mutoal.com/).
+I am François, and I love building new things that solve problems.
 I picked up coding to develop MVPs to validate or invalidate my business ideas quickly and cheaply through early user feedback.
 Still learning a lot, but I am getting better every day.
 <div>
   <a href="https://www.linkedin.com/in/francoislebas/" target="_blank">Linkedin</a>